Illusory conjunctions: Visual

 Along with feature integration, the location of the perceived illusory object in vision is a combined result of the constituent objects' locations, but the similarity of the features is what increases the likelihood of an illusory conjunction.
 In order for an illusory conjunction to occur, the two objects that are not the focus of attention need to be within the visual field.
 The closer two objects are, the more likely the illusory conjunction is to occur.
 The increased likelihood of an illusory conjunction to occur when the objects are closer together may be due to a difference in processing compared with when the objects are more distant from each other.
 One theory supports that the decrease in illusory conjunctions with increased distance between objects is due to the use of bi-hemispheric input processing, making closer objects more likely to be conjoined because only one of the cerebral hemispheres sees and processes both objects that are involved in an illusory conjunction.
 Although proximity increases the likelihood of an illusory conjunction, illusory conjunctions formed between objects can occur even when the objects are distant, though still within the attentional field.
 When objects are outside of attention in order for an illusory conjunction to occur they must be adjacent to each other to combine features.
 Objects become more susceptible to illusory conjunction not only due to relation to each other, but also in relation to the density of objects in the attentional location.
 As the density of objects increases, there is more division of attention, which increases the possibility of forming of an illusory conjunction.

 Alternative theories

-It has been suggested that research in support of illusory conjunctions is not adequate in terms of the methods used to analyze the data.
-If this criticism were found to be true, it would support the theory that illusory conjunctions are only illusions and nothing more.
+It has been suggested that research in support of illusory conjunctions is not adequate in terms of the methods used to analyze the data and that illusory conjunctions are actually confusions between target and nontarget objects.
 It has also been found in a few studies on visual illusory conjunctions that two objects that are not the focus of attention are also more likely to be combined when they are adjacent to each other.
 Although it would seem more common for objects to combine when they are not the focus of attention it is more likely for an illusory conjunction to occur when objects are the focus of attention.
 Visual illusory conjunctions can occur in long and brief exposure times along with the different levels of attention paid to the objects involved.